Prior-preconditioned conjugate gradient method for accelerated Gibbs sampling in "large $n$ & large $p$" Bayesian sparse regression: Simulation study of CG sampler performance

 Figure~\ref{fig:cg_convergence_plot_for_simulated_data} shows the CG approximation error as a function of the number of CG iterations, whose cost is dominated by matrix-vector multiplications $\bv \to \bPhi \bv$.
 We characterize the approximation error as the relative error $| (\bbeta_k - \bbeta_{\textrm{direct}})_j / (\bbeta_{\textrm{direct}})_j |$ averaged across all the coefficients.
 Each line on the plot shows the geometric average of this error metric over the eight random replications of \nolinebreak $\bm{b}$.
-The CG convergence behavior observed here remains qualitatively similar regardless of the error metric choice and varies little across the different right-hand vectors (Supplement Section~\ref{supp:alt_cg_convergence_plot_for_simulated_data}).
+The CG convergence behavior observed here remains qualitatively similar regardless of the error metric choice and varies little across the different right-hand vectors; see Supplement Section~\ref{supp:alt_cg_convergence_plot_for_simulated_data}.
+We also observe there that, while the error $| (\bbeta_k - \bbeta_{\textrm{direct}})_j / (\bbeta_{\textrm{direct}})_j |$ varies substantially across the index $j$, the coefficient-specific errors all decay at roughly uniform rates as a function of the number of CG iterations.

 We first focus on the approximation errors under the prior preconditioner, indicated by the lines with circles.
 After $k \ll p = 10{,}000$ matrix-vector operations, the distance between $\bbeta_k$ and $\bbeta_{\textrm{direct}}$ is already orders of magnitudes smaller than typical Monte Carlo errors.
-With additional CG iterations, the distance reaches the machine precision level; notice the eventual ``plateaus'' achieved under the prior preconditioner in the $K = 10 \text{ and } K = 20$ cases.
+With additional CG iterations, the distance reaches the machine precision level; notice the eventual ``plateaus'' achieved under the prior preconditioner in the $\nSignal = 10 \text{ and } \nSignal = 20$ cases.